nilesh-c/wes-php-client/README.md

 # Wikidata Entity Suggester PHP Client

 This is the PHP client for the [Wikidata Entity Suggester](https://github.com/nilesh-c/wikidata-entity-suggester).
-This uses the Entity Suggester's REST API to push data and get suggestions.
+It uses the Entity Suggester's REST API to push data and get suggestions.

 ## Installation via Composer